Very often, statements made in a business’ promotional materials can cause it the greatest legal troubles.

 - a business uses the trademarks of others – or fails to properly identify the registered trademarks of others – in its advertising or marketing materials;

 - a business misrepresents itself, its products and/or its services (or the products and services of a competitor) to entice potential customers to buy its products or services.

-A review by an experienced Business Lawyer at The Jacobs Law can be worth hundreds of thousands, or even millions of dollars, in dollars saved by avoiding lawsuits by competitors or consumers for claims related to false, misleading or deceptive promotional materials, websites and social media posts, unfulfilled marketing promises or false “guarantees”, or fake / unlawful sweepstakes.
+A review by an experienced Corporate Lawyer at The Jacobs Law can be worth hundreds of thousands, or even millions of dollars, in dollars saved by avoiding lawsuits by competitors or consumers for claims related to false, misleading or deceptive marketing, websites and social media posts, unfulfilled marketing promises or false “guarantees”, or fake / unlawful sweepstakes.

 ‘an ounce of prevention is worth a pound of cure’ – has never been more true when applied to these circumstances.

 Lawsuits for false, misleading, or deceptive advertising, breach of contract, and breach of warranty have become big business for lawyers — and not just for consumer claims brought by traditional plaintiff attorneys.

 The Federal Lanham Act allows competitors to sue other competitors for false, misleading or deceptive advertising, and one of the penalties is disgorgement of profits earned from such ads.
 Nonetheless, competitors can still make common law claims for false or misleading claims made in business advertising.